LearnPress/LearnPress-Prerequisites-Courses/readme.txt

 - <a href="http://thimpress.com/shop/stripe-add-on-for-learnpress/"  target="_blank">Stripe Payment method for LearnPress</a> - Stripe payment method for LearnPress WordPress LMS Plugin.
 - <a href="http://thimpress.com/shop/woocommerce-add-on-for-learnpress/"  target="_blank">WooCommerce add-on for LearnPress</a> - using WooCommerce as payment gateway for LearnPrss WordPress LMS Plugin.

-##Installation
+== Installation ==

 **From your WordPress dashboard**
 1. Visit 'Plugin > Add new'.
-2. Search for *LearnPress Prerequisites Courses*.
+2. Search for 'LearnPress Prerequisite'.
-3. Activate *LearnPress Prerequisites Courses* from your Plugins page.
+3. Activate LearnPress from your Plugins page.

 **From WordPress.org**
-1. Search, select and download *LearnPress Prerequisites Courses*.
+1. Search, select and download LearnPress Prerequisite.
 2. Activate the plugin through the 'Plugins' menu in WordPress Dashboard.

-##Frequently Asked Questions
+== Frequently Asked Questions ==

-**Can I create an add-on for LearnPress like *LearnPress Prerequisites Courses* by myself?**
+= Can I create an add-on for LearnPress like LearnPress bbPress by myself? =
 Yes, you can.
 Please find the documentation for writing an add-on for LearnPress in our <a href="https://github.com/LearnPress/LearnPress/wiki">LearnPress github repo.</a>

+== Screenshots ==

+1. LearnPress Prerequisite screenshot.

+== Changelog ==

+= 0.9.0 =
+The first beta release.

+== Upgrade Notice ==
+Later :)

 == Other note ==
 <a href="http://docs.thimpress.com/learnpress" target="_blank">Documentation</a> is available in ThimPress site.